 What software/program do I need to edit the template?

-You can edit the files using Microsoft Word on a desktop or laptop.
+You can edit the Funeral Programs, Prayer Cards, Bookmarks, Invitations and Thank You Cards using Microsoft Word on a desktop or laptop computer.
 Microsoft Word is available for PC or Mac (the Mac version is called 'Microsoft Word for Mac').
 Please note: The files will not load or edit properly with Google Docs, Mac Pages, Open Office or free Microsoft Word apps.